 - Going from 1 pull up to 3 sets of 15?

 I can’t predict what sort of results you’ll see in that first year, but it can be pretty epic if you attack it right!

 Muscle growth might happen slower than you want, but I expect something different will happen along the way – you’ll fall in love with this idea of building STRENGTH!
 In fact, getting hooked on progress, and strength training is one of the best things you can do for yourself.

 So, if you are young, growing, and brand spankin’ new to strength training, you’ll be able to pack on muscle at a decent clip.
 Our goal will be for you to do it in a way that’s sustainable!

 Hopefully I didn’t put a big damper on your Captain-America fueled dreams!
 I just want to set proper expectations so you don’t get discouraged with slow progress, and instead get SUPER encouraged with any progress.
 Getting strong should be freakin’ fun!

 Weirdly enough, once I stopped trying to get there quickly is when I started to actually make permanent progress.

 Good?
 Good!
 Now let’s build you some muscle!

-We’ve covered this at length in the “Beginner’s Guide to Getting Bigger” but I’ll give you the abridged version:
+We’ve covered this at length in the “How to Bulk Up Fast” Guide but I’ll give you the abridged version: